rayyankhalid7777/KitchenAI/README.md

   frameborder="0"
 ></iframe>

-**Conclusion**: Since the p-value is much greater than 0.05, we fail to reject the null hypothesis.
+**Conclusion**: Since the p-value is much greater than 0.05, I fail to reject the null hypothesis.
 The missingness of `average_rating` does not depend on the sodium content.
 **Insert Sodium Permutation Test Histogram Here**

 #### Minutes and Missingness